xcart/xc5-manual/en/modules/avatax_sales_tax_automation/getting_started_with_avatax_sales_tax_automation.md

 2. In the AvaTax Admin Console, configure your company settings and tax profile.

-    Icon

-    You can get started by clicking '''Get Started''' on the navigation bar when the '''Home''' tab is selected.
+    You can get started by clicking 'Get Started' on the navigation bar when the 'Home' tab is selected.
 Detailed information on configuring your Avalara account can be found in the [Avalara Help Center](https://help.avalara.com/).
 Avalara self learning course for the Admin Console can be found at [http://www.avalara.com/avauniversity/avalarauniversity](http://www.avalara.com/avauniversity/avalarauniversity).

     1. Specify your company details (This includes setting a "Company Code" for your X-Cart store - you will need to enter it on the "AvaTax Sales Tax Automation" module settings page in X-Cart).
     2. Select Nexus Jurisdictions (where your company needs to calculate sales and use tax due to "substantial physical presence" in a taxing jurisdiction).